wolfgangasdf/wshoppingcart-go/README.md

 A very simple multi-user shopping cart app with a "cart" (things to buy) and a "stash" (things in stock), drag'n'drop, realtime synchronized.
 It was just a test with golang http, websockets, go-bindata, html5 drag'n'drop,... but now I use it daily.

-* Click item to move between cart and stash, or drag and drop.
+* Click/tap item to move between cart and stash, or drag and drop
-* Double-click to rename.
+* Double-click/tap to rename (deleted if empty)
-* Delete item: rename with empty name.
+* Long-touch: delete item
 * If the connection is interrupted, you can continue to use it, it will ask what to do if again online.
-Note that it is not a full progressive web app, you can't start-up offline.
+Note that it is not a full progressive web app, you can't start-up offline

 ### Run